NeoGeographyToolkit/StereoPipeline/INSTALLGUIDE.rst

 ============

 Precompiled binaries are available for the stable releases and the current development build.
-Stereo Pipeline can also be compiled from source, but this is not recommended.
+Stereo Pipeline can also be compiled from source, but this is not recommended (:numref:`building_asp`).

 .. _precompiled_binaries: